ooonkeet/dsa/README.md

 # DSA-practice
- Just an online repo to practice DSA basic qsns exam - 30/5/26
+ Just an online repo to practice DSA basic qsns